 How Can a Lawyer Help with My Domestic Violence Charges?

 The lawyers of Dearie, Fischer & Mathews will help protect your rights and develop defense strategies to increase your chances of having your charges dismissed or significantly reduced.
+Ohio domestic violence law is detailed and complicated.
 Our lawyers are familiar with local Courts and can help you understand the strength of your case, and the likelihood of a favorable outcome either at trial or at the negotiating table.
 Our lawyers' skills and experience will help you navigate the legal process and help you understand the charges against you.
 During your first visit or phone call, we can do an initial assessment of your case, and give you a good idea of your personalized defense strategy including how much our services will cost.

 Give us a call, any time day or night.